-Since that time, my wife and I have been eyeing the mountain and promising to conquer it.
+Since that time, I have been eyeing the mountain and promising to conquer it.
 We can see it out our front windows of our home.

 On July 20 of this year, we finally made our attempt.
 We figured it would take about 6 hours and it ended up taking 8.
 Frankly, we waaaaaaay underestimated the climb.

 TBH, it totally kicked our butts.